Location: Richards Bay, South Africa

 A plethora of different stanzas were sung, each one having a different and deeply personal meaning to the respective owner of the verse.

 Then, after the whimsy and depth of squeeze came to an end, the mock Nav Master exams started.
-While this test is in groups and is merely practice, the real deal is solo.
+While this test is in groups and is mere practice, the real deal is solo.

 We’re ready for it.
 We know which way to go about things here.